Kristina01111000/Drws_site/README.md

 	- When i get the new book, remove the old one from the store

-- Peepso issue with version numbers fixed? -> not on monday
 - double check the challenge to tabulator on the other sites
 - look at the new page edits to confirm should be getting 1099 soon, not yet, ask on thursday